Cilantro

 Storage Tips

-Fresh cilantro is best stored in the refrigerator.
-Trim the stems and place the bunch in a glass or jar with about an inch of water, similar to cut flowers.
-Cover loosely with a plastic bag and refrigerate for up to a week, changing the water every couple of days.
-You can also freeze cilantro.
-Chop it finely and mix it with a little water or olive oil, then freeze in ice cube trays.
-Once frozen, transfer the cubes to a freezer bag for longer storage.
-Dried cilantro should be stored in an airtight container in a cool, dark, and dry place.
+To maximize cilantro's freshness, trim the stems and place the bunch in a glass of water, like cut flowers.
+Cover loosely with a plastic bag and refrigerate.
+Change the water every couple of days.
+For longer storage, cilantro can be frozen.
+Chop the cilantro, mix it with a little water or olive oil, and freeze in ice cube trays.
+Once frozen, transfer the cubes to a freezer bag for easy use in recipes.

 Marnirni-apinthi Building, Lot Fourteen,